sbutler2901/FlagLagBot/REPORT.md

 Feature flags can be a powerful continuous deployment tool for controlling features at run-time.
 There are many feature flag management systems, such as LaunchDarkly, that provide a nice web interface for toggling features.
 However, there is nothing to connect the management system to the code that uses the feature flags.
 Once feature flags are introduced in the code they can be hard to keep track of, and can cause problems if they are not removed properly when the feature is fully released.

 The FlagLagBot aims to bridge the gap between Launch Darkly and the code base that uses it.
-Our bot lives on a slack.
-A user can manage feature flags present on LaunchDarkly dashboard directly from the slack channel.
-Some of the actions requested by the user results in changes to the code on the GitHub repository
+The FlagLagBot Slackbot allows users to easily manage feature flags present on their LaunchDarkly dashboard.
+It also gives users optitons to integrate or discard features in their git repository.

 ### Primary Features and Screenshots
 A user can request the FlagLagBot to perform an action by issuing a command.
 The primary features of our bot can be summarized by the list the commands and their description found below: